 To continue with the Potter example, what if, say, Harry had another close friend who was female.
 Why just three?
 I understand that boys typically like to have friends of the same gender, but why not have another girl hang out with Harry?
 Like a female Neville, perhaps?
 Sure, there was Luna, but she didn't show up until the fifth book.
 Who said Dumbledore has to be male?
 Or Ron?
 And not just the heroes, either: What if Alastor Moody, and the Death Eater who pretended to be him, were female?
 What if Quirrell had been female?
 It wouldn’t change that much, would it?
 (Though I’ll give Ms. Rowling this: she wasn’t afraid to present women as awful people or incompetent, like Rita Skeeter or the aforementioned Dolores Umbridge.)

-These girls or women could be anything: pretty, homely, or ugly; smart, dumb, or simply uneducated; poor, middle-class, or rich; white, black, or something different all together; straight, gay, bi, pan; gender-conforming, transgender, gender queer; strong or weak; active or passive; able-bodied or physically disabled; and so on.
+These girls or women could be anything: pretty, homely, or ugly; smart, dumb, or simply uneducated; poor, middle-class, or rich; white, black, or something different all together; straight, gay, bi, pan; gender-conforming, transgender, gender queer; strong or weak; active or passive; able-bodied or physically disabled; good or evil; and so on.
 More women and girls being represented, like actual statistics tend to show, would do so much more.
 I mean, this is speculative fiction: Who says that just because your society is medieval in technology you have to keep gender roles the same?
 (And this goes for any other diversity.)